Our Childcare Homes

 - A tutor (a live-in college student) who acts as a mentor in the house.
 They help the children with their homework, studies, exam preparation and serve as role models.
 The tutors themselves often come from underprivileged backgrounds, and so Umbrella provides them with accommodation, food, college fees and an allowance in exchange for their work with the children.

 There is a simple routine in every house.
 At 6 am, the children wake up, take tea and begin morning studies.
 At 8 am, they eat dal bhat (a meal of rice, lentil sauce and curried vegetables) for breakfast.
 At 9 am, they walk to school and are at classes from 10 am to 4 pm.
 After school, the children return home, they have time to change out of their uniforms and relax.
 At 5.30 pm, they eat dal bhat for dinner.
-Afterwards they relax, play, watch some TV or take part in an activity with their house volunteer.
-At 6.30 pm, they start their homework and continue with evening studies.
-And at 9 pm, it is time for bed.
+Afterwards they relax, play, watch some TV or do their homework.

 Why have Childcare Homes?